User-friendly introduction to PAC-Bayes bounds: A Few PAC-Bayes Bounds

 Let us now propose a completely different bound.
 This bound is very central in the PAC-Bayesian theory: we will see that many other bounds can be derived from this one.
-A first version was proven by Seeger and Langford~\cite{lan2001,see2002} and is often refered to as Seeger's bound.
-The bound was slightly improved by Maurer~\cite{mau2004}, so we will here provide Maurer's version of Seeger's bound.
+A first version was proven by \citet{lan2001,see2002} and is often refered to as Seeger's bound.
+The bound was slightly improved by \citet{mau2004}, so we will here provide Maurer's version of Seeger's bound.

 Let $\mathcal{B}e(p)$ denote the probability distribution of a Bernoulli random variable $V$ with parameter $p$, that is, $\mathbb{P}(V=1)=p=1-\mathbb{P}(V=0)$.
 Then we have: